 If Trinity Valley Community College cancels a continuing education class, a full tuition refund will be made.
-Otherwise, no refund of tuition will be made after the first class meeting.
+Otherwise, no refund of tuition will be made after 12:00 noon of the business day before the class begins.
+Refunds for Learning for Life Academy will follow the processes outlined for college credit classes published in this catalog.